pingidentity/pingidentity-devops-getting-started/docs/reference/addMOTD.md

 ---
 # Adding a MOTD

-You can create a message of the day (MOTD) JSON file to be provide a MOTD file to our product containers when they start.
+You can create a message of the day (MOTD) JSON file to be provide an MOTD file to our product containers when they start.

 ## Before you begin